 To remove a value completely, you can leave the Replace value field empty and the system will remove any references to your Replace value from that custom rule's feed field data.

-See also, Text replacement
+See more at our article: Text replacement

 Number Function rules allow you to modify numeric fields in your feed data with a custom rule.